Cgameworld/TrafficLightReplacer-Site/pack-creation.md

 ### Transform
 (**optional**)\
 \
-Default transform setings for the pack\
+Default transform settings for the pack\
 \
 (move this to main section?)\
 **x** - distance away from the curb, x direction | bounds [-9,9]\